 What’s happening NOW?

-Reasons Wild Virginia is against the Pipeline proposal
+Why is Wild Virginia against the Pipeline proposal?

-Threat to Rare Species: the pipeline would threaten the habitat of the endangered species, including Cow Knob Salamander, James spiny mussel, Indiana Bat, Northern Long-Eared bat, and Virginia Big-Eared Bat.
+Threat to Rare Species: the pipeline would threaten the habitat of the endangered species, including Cow Knob Salamander, James spiny mussel, Rusty Patch Bumblebee, Indiana Bat, Northern Long-Eared bat, and Virginia Big-Eared Bat.

 Habitat and Natural Processes Destruction: construction of the pipeline would fragment habitat, isolate populations, and increase forest edge thereby threatening the survival of populations of the wildlife species that make the GWNF special.